crocs-muni/open-source-development-course/README.md

 * 10 minutes talks of the current progress
 * Reflection and revision of the plan
+* Slides are required (to keep the presentation clear and flowing)
+* Include slide with your time sheet spent on the project, low granularity (dates, work items, amounts).
+Also add summary stats on time spent on a) study b) coding c) communication/management

 ### Week 9 (13.
 11.): Open source licences